TUDelft-MUDE/TUDelft-MUDE.github.io/book/exams.md

 # Old exams

 Exams and resits from previous years available here.
-The exams are provided in two formats:
+The exams are provided in two formats, with and without answers.

-- Blank exam (PDF): this file shows the exam format that the student can expect in the exam (i.e., if printed on A4 paper, this is exactly where the answers would be written).
-- Exam Solution (HTML): the HTML files illustrate the exam questions and answers.

 Some general remarks:
 - The style of questions in the old exams is representative of the style of questions you will see this year.